 Chief Cosgrave will hold his next Check-In Zoom Q&A session with Spring CERT 2021 registered students to add local Coastside knowledge to your online training and answer your questions on March 16, 6:30 - 8:00 PM.
 With a genuine passion for teaching, Chief Cosgrave weaves his three decades of Coastside first responder experiences in and out of FEMA's basic training curriculum with threads of practical life-saving skills, relatable stories to boost, your Coastside survival IQ, and a wicked sense of humor.
-He knows where all the bodies are buried, so to speak (says he won't tell :), and shares his amazing experiences to teach you, your family, and your neighbors how to stay safe.
+He knows where all the bodies are buried, so to speak (says he won't tell ;), and shares his amazing experiences to teach you, your family, and your neighbors how to stay safe.

 Certificate of online completion must be emailed to firstname.lastname@example.org to reserve your place in the April 10 In Person portion of your training and graduation.
 Our next In Person Training Day will be held in Summer/early Fall 2021.

 IN-PERSON, HANDS-ON, PRACTICAL PORTION OF YOUR TRAINING

 Date and Time: April 10, 2021, 9:00 AM-4:00 PM

 Location: Coastside Fire Station 40, 1191 Main St., Half Moon Bay, 94019

 All COVID-19 precautions will be observed: temperature checks, masks and gloves, social distancing, handwashing, and sanitizing.